Skip to content

 A new restaurant of the year, eight three-stars, and a record 66 starred restaurants

-On the evening of 23 March 2026, at the Baxter Theatre Centre in Rondebosch, the Eat Out Woolworths Restaurant Awards crowned FYN as Restaurant of the Year, three years after Salsify at the Roundhouse took the title in 2025, and three years after La Colombe took it in 2023.
-The ceremony also confirmed that the upper tier of South African dining has tilted further toward Cape Town: of eight three-star restaurants in 2026, six are in the Western Cape, and of those six, four are inside the Cape Town metropolitan area.
+The Eat Out Woolworths Restaurant Awards (named for Woolworths, the upmarket South African food-and-clothing retailer that has sponsored the title for two decades) were held at the Baxter Theatre Centre in the suburb of Rondebosch on 23 March 2026.
+FYN was named Restaurant of the Year, a year after Salsify at the Roundhouse took the title and three years after La Colombe held it in 2023.
+The geographic verdict was unambiguous: six of the eight three-star restaurants now sit in the Western Cape, and four of those are inside the Cape Town metropolitan area itself.

-The 2026 ceremony recognised 66 starred restaurants in total across the country, a sharp increase from previous years and a reflection of what Eat Out culinary director Abigail Donnelly has called the scene's "continued evolution and excellence."
-The judging itself has also tightened: since 2025, a panel of eight anonymous, independent judges visits each shortlisted restaurant multiple times, peak and off-peak, over an eight-month evaluation window.
-A three-star rating now requires a score above 90 out of 100; two stars between 80 and 89; one star between 70 and 79.
+In total, 66 restaurants nationwide received an Eat Out star in 2026, a sharp jump from previous years and the clearest signal yet that the country's upper tier has deepened.
+Eat Out's culinary director, Abigail Donnelly, described it as the scene's "continued evolution and excellence."
+The judging has tightened in step.
+Since 2025, eight anonymous, independent judges have visited each shortlisted restaurant several times across an eight-month window, sampling both peak service (busy weekend evenings) and quieter periods, when standards can slip.
+A three-star rating now requires a score above 90 out of 100; two stars require 80 to 89, and one star 70 to 79.

 66Starred restaurants2026, up from 60 in 2025